alezanai/.github/profile/README.md

 # Hello, World! :wave:

-Welcome to ALEZAN.AI's organization on GitHub where we love all things open source.
+Welcome to Alezan.ai's organization on GitHub where we love all things open source.

 ## By ALEZAN.AI's team